NVIDIA/modulus/docs/api/modulus.models.rst

 .. note::
    In order to make use of this functionality, the model must have json serializable inputs to the ``__init__`` function.
-It is highly recommended that all Modulus models be developed with this requirement in mind.
+It is highly recommended that all PhysicsNeMo models be developed with this requirement in mind.

-Modulus Model Registry and Entry Points
+PhysicsNeMo Model Registry and Entry Points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modulus contains a model registry that allows for easy access and ingestion of models.
+PhysicsNeMo contains a model registry that allows for easy access and ingestion of models.
 Below is a simple example of how to use the model registry to obtain a model class.

 .. code:: python

-    >>> from modulus.registry import ModelRegistry
+    >>> from physicsnemo.registry import ModelRegistry
     >>> model_registry = ModelRegistry()
     >>> model_registry.list_models()
     ['AFNO', 'DLWP', 'FNO', 'FullyConnected', 'GraphCastNet', 'MeshGraphNet', 'One2ManyRNN', 'Pix2Pix', 'SFNO', 'SRResNet']